apache/apisix-dashboard/docs/api/api.md

 ### /apisix/admin/consumers

 #### GET
-##### Description:
+##### Summary:

-Return the consumer list according to the specified page number and page size, and can search by username
+Return the consumer list according to the specified page number and page size, and can search consumers by username.

 ##### Parameters